Investment Objectives

 Market and investment outlook

-The narrative for credit markets remained largely unchanged throughout the third quarter, with investor focus centered on economic data and central bank policy.
-In their most recent and respective policy meetings, central bankers demonstrated their willingness to adopt an accommodative bias, depending on economic needs, with a willingness to adjust policy accordingly to foster a healthy economic environment.
-Both the ECB and Fed continued to emphasize data dependency, with both now prioritizing the employment market.
-That said, the ECB remains closely attentive to inflation, particularly within the services sector.
-The Federal Reserve, with its dual mandate of price stability and maximum employment, sees the upside risk to inflation diminishing but the downside risk to employment increasing.
+Central banks have recently adopted a more accommodative stance, tailoring their policies to specific economic needs.
+Both the European Central Bank (ECB) and the Federal Reserve (Fed) have emphasized data-driven decision-making, with a particular focus on the employment market.
+However, the ECB remains vigilant about inflation, especially after the unexpected October surge.
+The Fed, with its dual mandate of price stability and maximum employment, sees the upside risk to inflation diminishing but the downside risk to employment increasing.
 This suggests a need for a policy adjustment, but it should not be interpreted as prioritizing employment over inflation.
 A shift in the balance of risks does not mean a change in the importance attached to each goal.

-Going forward, we will continue to actively assess market conditions and capitalize on compelling credit opportunities.
-In line with recent portfolio adjustments, we will continue to gradually increase the portfolio duration and exposure to European credit.
-This strategic shift is underpinned by Europe’s earlier stage in the credit cycle, offering potential upside, and the prospect of the ECB leading global rate cuts.
+Going forward, we will maintain our active approach, seeking out compelling credit opportunities.
+In line with recent portfolio adjustments, we will gradually increase the portfolio’s duration and exposure to European credit.
+This strategic shift is motivated by Europe’s earlier stage in the credit cycle and the ECB’s potential to lead global rate cuts.

 A quick introduction to our Global High Income Bond Fund